 Step 3.
 Ask the “Whys for 5 times?”:

 Answer at least five levels of “whys.”
 This seems to be easy, but sometimes it turns out to be the difficult part.
 The key part of this step is to start with the right question.
-There are two types of approaches that can be adapted in this step by the team such as single lane 5 Whys or multiple lane 5 Whys.
+The team can adapt two types of approaches in this step, such as single lane 5 Whys or multiple lane 5 Whys.

 Single Lane Process

 Step 4: Addressing root cause and assigning responsibilities:

 After identifying the true root cause of the problem, the team needs to discuss and agree on the practical and the most effective countermeasures that fit their case to prevent the recurrence of the problem.